Stochastic and partial differential equations on non-smooth time-dependent domains: Preliminaries and statement of main results

-The comparison principle in Theorem \ref{comparison} is proved in Section \ref{comp} using two of the test functions constructed in Section \ref{test} together with nowadays standard techniques from the theory of viscosity solutions for fully nonlinear PDEs as described in \cite {CrandallIshiiLions1992}.
-Our proof uses ideas from the corresponding elliptic result given in \cite{DupuisIshii1990}.
-To prove the existence part we use Perron's method.
-Uniqueness is immediate from the formulation of Theorem \ref{comparison}.
+Theorems \ref{comparison} and \ref{existence} are proved in Section \ref{PDE} .
+The comparison principle in Theorem \ref{comparison} is obtained using two of the test functions constructed in Section \ref{test} together with nowadays standard techniques from the theory of viscosity solutions for fully nonlinear PDEs as described in \cite{CrandallIshiiLions1992}.
+Our proof uses ideas from the corresponding elliptic result given in \cite {DupuisIshii1990}.
+The uniqueness part of Theorem \ref{existence} is immediate from the formulation of Theorem \ref{comparison}, which also, together with the maximum principle in Lemma \ref{maxrand}, allows comparison in the setting of mixed boundary conditions, as follows.